emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

 When the `loaded` event is triggered, the component will call the `hide` method on the placeholder object.
-Now the component should trigger this event through `$emit`.
+Alternatively, a `remove` method is also available.

 ```javascript
 // File: assets/frontend/components/CustomPlaceholderComponent.vue